 Psst: For a refresher on your cycles and how conception actually happens, check out this article.
+And for an in depth look at conception, read The Motherly Guide to Becoming Mama: Redefining the Pregnancy, Birth, and Postpartum Journey.

 But how do you know when your fertile days are?
 By charting your cycles and watching for signs of ovulation.